drmixer/ElevatEDNEW/ElevatED Gap Report 12-9.md

 - Parent check-in snippets are persisted, appear in the student UI, and flip to Seen once acknowledged (with copy fallback preserved).

 ## 6) Student Simplicity & Mobile Focus
-- **Goal:** Keep the student experience focused and low-friction, especially on mobile.
+- **Goal:** Keep the student experience single-focus, on-task, and mobile-first with explicit guardrails.
 - **Completion Criteria:**
-  - Student home defaults to a single “Do this now” panel plus a “Need help?
-Ask” tutor entrypoint.
+  - Student home shows one prioritized “Do this now” card (next task + time) and a single primary “Need help?
+Ask” tutor CTA; no other blocks above the fold.
-  - Mobile layout keeps the daily plan and tutor entry above the fold; large tap targets and minimal typing.
+  - Mobile layout pins the daily plan and tutor entry above the fold with 44px+ tap targets; typing minimized via prompt chips/quick replies.
-  - Guardrail status shown in tutor UI (e.g., “School-safe mode on”) with a quick way to return to the current lesson context.
+  - Tutor UI surfaces an always-visible guardrail pill (e.g., “School-safe · Lesson: Fractions 3.2”) that explains constrained replies when off-topic and offers a one-tap “Return to lesson” action to re-center context without loosening safety.

 ## 7) Cross-Subject Variety & Electives
 - **Goal:** Maintain variety without overwhelm; leverage electives.